jitsi/jitsi-meet/ios/README.md

 NOTE: Must be set before `loadURL:`/`loadURLString:` for it to take effect.

+#### pipAvailable

+Property to get / set wether a Picture-in-Picture mode is available.
+This must be implemented by the application at the moment.

+NOTE: Must be set before `loadURL:`/`loadURLString:` for it to take effect.

 #### welcomePageEnabled

 Property to get/set whether the Welcome page is enabled.
 If `NO`, a black empty